hanabi/hanabi.github.io/README.md

 ### Cluing Off-Chop 2s

-* During the beginning of the game, it is very dangerous to discard.
-It is permissible in this situation to use a 2 number clue to save a 2 that is not on chop, but only if the other players can see that you had no other choice to avoid discarding.
+* On the first turn of the game, it is not possible to discard.
+If there is absolutely nothing else to do, it is permissible in this situation to use a 2 number clue to save a 2 that is not on chop (but only if the other players can see that you had no other choice).

 ### Immediate Double Clue